IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

 ### Deploy the agent to watsonx.ai

-1. Now the agent is tested locally, you can deplop the agent on watsonx.ai runtime.
+1. Now the agent is tested locally, you can deploy the agent on watsonx.ai runtime.

     ```
     python scripts/deploy.py